choreos/choreos_middleware/chef-repo/cookbooks/registry/README.md

 Requirements
 ====

 Works on any platform with Java Sun SDK installed.
-Must be started after customer service.
+Must be started before supermarkets and customer.

 Usage
 ====